streamdata-gallery-organizations/firebase/_listings/firebase/openapi.md

         200:
           description: OK
       tags:
-      - Name
-    parameters:
-      summary: Parameters Name
-      description: Parameters name.
-      operationId: parametersName
-      x-api-path-slug: name-parameters
-      responses:
-        200:
-          description: OK
-      tags:
-      - Name
+      - Release
-    patch:
+    put:
-      summary: Patch Name
+      summary: Update Release
       description: |-
-        Update a `Release` via PATCH.
+        Update a `Release`.

-        Only updates to the `ruleset_name` and `test_suite_name` fields will be honored. `Release` rename is not supported.
-To create a `Release` use the CreateRelease method.
+        Only updates to the `ruleset_name` field will be honored. `Release` rename is not supported.
+To create a `Release` use the CreateRelease method instead.
-      operationId: patchName
+      operationId: firebaserules.projects.releases.update
-      x-api-path-slug: name-patch
+      x-api-path-slug: v1name-put
       parameters:
       - in: body
         name: body